We care as much about the scaling and implementation of existing good ideas as we do about catalysing new ones.

-Our Scaling Programme supports innovations that have the potential to change the fashion industry for good and that have passed the proof-of-concept phase.
-We help companies to scale by offering bespoke support and access to expertise, customers and capital.
-We support innovators over a period of up to 18 months based on clear, jointly defined milestones on the company’s roadmap to scale.
+The Scaling Programme aims to drive the growth and adoption rate of selected innovators.
+We support innovations that have the potential to change the fashion industry for good and that have passed the proof-of-concept phase, with a dedicated team that offers bespoke support and access to expertise, customers and capital.

-Interested in finding out more about the Scaling Programme criteria?GET IN TOUCH
+Interested in learning more about our Scaling Programme?GET IN TOUCH

 Ambercycle focuses on turning post-consumer textile waste into new fibres.
 Ambercycle fibres are used as a direct replacement for traditional polyester.
 This technology enables the designers and manufacturers of clothing to truly embrace circular production models without sacrificing quality or cost.

 Bext360 is a traceability Software-as-a-Service (SaaS) platform focusing on critical supply chains such as coffee, cocoa, seafood, palm oil, minerals (Coltan, Cobalt), timber and natural fibres (cotton).
 We provide a traceable fingerprint to track products from producer to consumer. bext360’s vision is to improve the global supply chain for agricultural products, using a novel combination of blockchain technology and machine vision that allows for traceability and transparency where it is desperately needed.

 ColorZenTM is a revolutionary technology that transforms the cotton dyeing process, making it dramatically more efficient and environmentally friendly.
 Cotton is the most popular fabric on the planet, and once treated by ColorZen, it can be dyed using far less water, energy, dye, salt and toxic chemicals.
 ColorZen’s scalable, innovative technology is revolutionising the global cotton dyeing industry.